sje397/Clint/readme.txt

 Note to Mac users:

-I order to prevent the application from showing in the dock, add the following to the Info.plist file in the application
+In order to prevent the application from showing in the dock, add the following to the Info.plist file in the application
 bundle:

 <key>LSUIElement</key>